cyrus-programmer/cyrus-programmer/README.md

   </a>
 </p>

-- 🔭 I’m currently working on advanced deep learning models for medical image analysis.
+- 🔭 I’m currently working on advanced deep-learning models for medical image analysis.
 - 🌱 I’m exploring cutting-edge techniques in representation learning and generative models.
 - 👯 I’m looking to collaborate on projects in AI, deep learning, and GenAI.
 - 📝 I regularly write research articles and technical blogs on [Medium](https://medium.com/@cyrusprogrammer).